Did you miss 'Europe, let's cooperate!' or parts of it last week? Catch up with session videos and materials - all available on the event website.

 Interreg Europe exists to assist three types of beneficiaries:

-Organisations that work with Interreg Europe must also be based in one the 28 EU Member States, Switzerland or Norway.
+Organisations that work with Interreg Europe must also be based in one the 27 EU Member States, Norway, Switzerland or the United Kingdom.

 Any actions developed with financial support from Interreg Europe must fall into one of the following four categories: